emissary-ingress/emissary/user-guide/getting-started.md

     * Click the **Open Anyway** button.
     * On the new dialog, click the **Open** button.

-2. Navigate to your downloads folder.
-3. Complete the installation with `edgectl install`
+2. Run the installer with `edgectl install`

 ### Install with Linux

-1. Download the `edgectl` file [here](https://metriton.datawire.io/downloads/linux/edgectl) or with a curl
+1. Download the `edgectl` file [here](https://metriton.datawire.io/downloads/linux/edgectl) or download it with a curl
    command:

     ```shell
     sudo curl -fL https://metriton.datawire.io/downloads/linux/edgectl -o
     /usr/local/bin/edgectl && sudo chmod a+x /usr/local/bin/edgectl
     ```
-2. Navigate to your downloads folder.
-3. Complete the installation with `edgectl install`
+2. Run the installer with `edgectl install`

 ### Install with Windows

 1. Download the `edgectl` file [here](https://metriton.datawire.io/downloads/windows/edgectl.exe).
-2. Complete the installation with `edgectl.exe install`
+2. Run the installer with `edgectl.exe install`

 ## Installation Success